e-dovi/movie-fullstack/README.md

 API_KEY
 Your TMDB API Key used to fetch movie data.

+TMDB_URL
+The base URL for TMDb API requests (e.g., https://api.themoviedb.org/3).

 JWT_KEY
 The JWT secret used to sign and verify tokens.

-EMAIL_USER
-The email address used by Nodemailer to send messages.

-EMAIL_PASS
-The password or app password for the email account.

 PORT
 (Optional) Port for the backend server.
 Defaults to 4001.

+Note:
+Email-related variables (EMAIL_USER, EMAIL_PASS) are no longer required since the email export feature has been removed.

 📡 Features
 🔍 Search movies by title using TMDb API
+Fast, responsive search powered by TMDb.

 📝 Build a playlist of selected movies
+Add movies to your personal watchlist with a clean UI.

-📧 Send email with your watchlist using Nodemailer
+💾 Download your watchlist
+Export your selected movies as a downloadable JSON file — no email required.

+📦 Persistent watchlist with localStorage
+Your selections remain saved across sessions automatically.

-🔐 JWT authentication stored in cookies for secure requests
+🔐 JWT authentication stored in cookies
+Secure backend requests with token-based authentication.

-🎨 React frontend styled with modern UI and emoji accents
+🎨 React frontend styled with modern UI and emoji accents A polished, user-friendly interface.

 📜 License
 Copyright (c) 2025 Elvis Dovi